Bitte wählen Sie die Option, die Sie am Besten beschreibt, um Ihre Frage an die richtige Stelle weiterzuleiten.

 To ensure all those in our supply chain and contractors comply with our values, we have a rigorous supply chain compliance programme in place.
 This currently consists of the following measures:

-- Purchases from suppliers are made using a standard set of purchase order terms and conditions, which include:
+- Purchases from suppliers are made using either standardised contracting forms or a standard set of purchase order terms and conditions, which include:

 - a representation and warranty from the supplier that neither it nor any employee has been convicted of any slavery or human trafficking offence, nor been the subject of any investigation into any alleged slavery or human trafficking offence;